-Puerto de Mogan is a fishing village situated in the municipality of Mogan, one of the sunniest parts of the island Gran Canaria, part of the Canary Islands.
+Puerto de Mogan is a former fishing village now turned tourist resort, situated in the municipality of Mogan, one of the sunniest parts of the island Gran Canaria, part of the Canary Islands.
 If you're visiting the island, you should not miss the chance of seeing this lovely place.

 Puerto de Mogan has changed a lot over the years and from the sleepy village it used to be, it's grown into a charming place to stay in Gran Canaria, especially if you're looking for a relaxing and quiet holiday in the south of the island.

-The place is also a preferred destination by mature couples, looking to escape the noisy resorts like Maspalomas or Puerto Rico.
+The place is also a favorite destination for mature couples and families with kids who looking to escape the noisier and more crowded resorts like Maspalomas or Puerto Rico.

 You'll find that Puerto de Mogan has a bit of everything for all types of travelers, from a beautiful beach to colorful streets and amazing mountainous landscapes, which can be easily accessed from town.